-The CoAG principles are related to the Competition Principles Agreement (CPA), which outlines a policy framework governing significant national reforms.
-The CoAG principles provide the framework for water and wastewater prices for jurisdictions that have signed the CPA - such as South Australia.
+The CoAG pricing principles are related to the Competition Principles Agreement (CPA), which outlines a policy framework governing significant national micro-economic reforms.
+The CoAG pricing principles provide the framework for water and wastewater prices for jurisdictions that have signed the CPA - such as South Australia.

-The CoAG principles relate to a broad range of issues, including the types of costs that may be recovered by SA Water, and specifically the application of a real rate of return that is commensurate with the equity arrangements of the entity.
-The CoAG principles also guide how a water entity is allowed to recover its costs from consumers, including how tariffs are structured.
+The CoAG pricing principles relate to a broad range of issues, including the types of costs that may be recovered by SA Water, and specifically the application of a real rate of return that is commensurate with the equity arrangements of the entity.
+The CoAG pricing principles also guide how a water entity is allowed to recover its costs from consumers, including how tariffs are structured.

 The National Competition Council (NCC) was established in 1995 with the agreement of all Australian governments to, among other things, assess each jurisdiction's progress with implementing the National Competition Policy (NCP), which includes the CPA.
-The CoAG principles relating to water reform are part of the NCP.
+The CoAG pricing principles relating to water reform are part of the NCP.

-The water role of the NCC is being subsumed by a new agency, the National Water Commission (NWC).
-The creation of the NWC arises from the National Water Initiative (NWI), which carries forward the water component of the NCP as well as broader water policy initiatives.
-The NWI impacts upon the CoAG principles, and may involve some reinterpretation of them.
-However, this inquiry has examined a pricing process based on the original CoAG principles, hence no reinterpretation has occurred.
+The water role of the NCC has now been subsumed by the National Water Commission (NWC).
+The creation of the NWC in 2005 arises from the National Water Initiative (NWI), which carries forward the water component of the NCP as well as broader water policy initiatives.
+The NWI impacts upon the CoAG pricing principles, and may involve some reinterpretation of them.
+However, the Commission in this Inquiry is limited to an assessment against the original 1994 CoAG pricing principles as the water and wastewater pricing decisions were made in relation to those pre-NWI principles only.